aaps/MCmotions/README.md

 Example proxy ussage:

-./proxy_recorder.py --destip server.torchcraft.nl --dumpfile asession.dump --username aapskarel --profile aapskarel@gmail.com
+./proxy_recorder.py --destip server.torchcraft.nl --dumpfile asession.dump --username aapskarel --profile aapskarel At gmail Dot com
 (fill in your password when asked) (perhaps i will change this in the future since it is hard to trust this !)

 lister has commandline options: